Guaranteed money is the portion of an athlete’s contract that is promised and paid to them no matter what.

 Use cases

-- Players prefer contracts front-loaded with signing bonuses to protect against lockouts or buyouts.
+- Players prefer contracts front-loaded with signing bonuses to protect against lockouts or buyouts

-- Teams sometimes structure contracts so that the majority of money is in early years vs. to how other leagues use proration.
+- Teams sometimes structure contracts so that the majority of money is in early years vs. to how other leagues use proration

 Example

-Auston Matthews’ extension with the Leafs included $60.5M in guaranteed signing bonus money, ensuring he gets paid regardless of the potential for future injury or a lockout.
+Auston Matthews’ extension with the Leafs included $60.5 million in guaranteed signing bonus money, ensuring he gets paid regardless of the potential for future injury or a union organized lockout.

 🥊UFC / Combat Sports

-Guaranteed money is rare, and varies from fighter to fighter.
 It depends on the contract tier, star power, and negotiation leverage.

 Use cases